-At least 80% of the credits used to meet the requirements of a degree or certificate must be taken in programs that meet Bethel residency requirements.
-In each major certain courses are required to be taken in residence.
-Students who complete the requirements for transfer of credit will receive an Individual Education Plan (IEP) indicating which Bethel courses may be waived, which must be audited, and which courses from other institutions will be accepted in transfer.
+At least 80% of the credits used to meet the requirements of a degree or certificate must be taken in programs that meet Bethel residency requirements except in cases where formal agreements with other institutions exist.
+In each major, certain courses are required to be taken in residence.
+Students who complete the requirements for transfer of credit will receive an Individual Learning Plan (ILP) indicating which Bethel courses may be waived, which must be audited, and which courses from other institutions will be accepted in transfer.

 Credits earned prior to entering a graduate program at Bethel University may be accepted in transfer with the approval of the registrar based upon the evaluation of the program director when:

 - Bethel’s Graduate School has directly received an official transcript.